BTIG Research Raises PAR Technology (NYSE:PAR) Price Target to $110.00

-PAR Technology (NYSE:PAR) had its target price upped by BTIG Research from $105.00 to $110.00 in a research report sent to investors on Thursday, The Fly reports.
+PAR Technology (NYSE:PAR) had its price target increased by BTIG Research from $105.00 to $110.00 in a research report sent to investors on Wednesday morning, Benzinga reports.
 They currently have a buy rating on the software maker’s stock.

-PAR has been the subject of several other reports.
-William Blair assumed coverage on PAR Technology in a research report on Friday, February 5th.
-They set an outperform rating for the company.
-Sidoti raised PAR Technology from a neutral rating to a buy rating and upped their price objective for the stock from $80.00 to $107.00 in a research report on Monday, March 22nd.
-Craig Hallum upped their price objective on PAR Technology from $75.00 to $90.00 and gave the stock a buy rating in a research report on Monday, March 22nd.
-Finally, Zacks Investment Research cut PAR Technology from a hold rating to a sell rating in a research report on Thursday.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and five have assigned a buy rating to the company’s stock.
-PAR Technology presently has a consensus rating of Buy and a consensus price target of $82.67.
+Several other equities analysts have also weighed in on the stock.
+Sidoti upgraded shares of PAR Technology from a neutral rating to a buy rating and increased their price objective for the company from $80.00 to $107.00 in a report on Monday, March 22nd.
+William Blair began coverage on PAR Technology in a research report on Friday, February 5th.
+They issued an outperform rating on the stock.
+Zacks Investment Research downgraded PAR Technology from a hold rating to a sell rating in a report on Thursday, April 8th.
+Jefferies Financial Group raised their target price on PAR Technology from $75.00 to $90.00 and gave the stock a buy rating in a report on Friday, April 9th.
+Finally, Craig Hallum upped their price target on PAR Technology from $90.00 to $100.00 and gave the company a buy rating in a research note on Friday, April 9th.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and five have assigned a buy rating to the company’s stock.
+The company has an average rating of Buy and an average price target of $82.67.

-PAR Technology (NYSE:PAR) last released its earnings results on Sunday, March 14th.
-The software maker reported ($0.60) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.24) by ($0.36).
-PAR Technology had a negative return on equity of 22.99% and a negative net margin of 14.14%.
-The company had revenue of $58.52 million for the quarter, compared to analyst estimates of $58.39 million.
-On average, research analysts anticipate that PAR Technology will post -0.79 earnings per share for the current year.
+PAR Technology (NYSE:PAR) last issued its quarterly earnings results on Sunday, March 14th.
+The software maker reported ($0.60) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.24) by ($0.36).
+The firm had revenue of $58.52 million for the quarter, compared to analyst estimates of $58.39 million.
+PAR Technology had a negative net margin of 14.14% and a negative return on equity of 22.99%.
+On average, sell-side analysts expect that PAR Technology will post -0.79 EPS for the current year.

-Institutional investors have recently bought and sold shares of the company.
-Lowell Blake & Associates Inc. lifted its holdings in shares of PAR Technology by 6.5% in the 4th quarter.
-Lowell Blake & Associates Inc. now owns 113,665 shares of the software maker’s stock valued at $7,137,000 after purchasing an additional 6,936 shares during the last quarter.
-Rovida Advisors Inc. lifted its holdings in shares of PAR Technology by 23.0% in the 4th quarter.
-Rovida Advisors Inc. now owns 1,024,895 shares of the software maker’s stock valued at $64,333,000 after purchasing an additional 191,722 shares during the last quarter.
-Greenhaven Road Investment Management L.P. lifted its holdings in shares of PAR Technology by 4.6% in the 4th quarter.
-Greenhaven Road Investment Management L.P. now owns 941,408 shares of the software maker’s stock valued at $59,111,000 after purchasing an additional 41,408 shares during the last quarter.
-Swiss National Bank purchased a new stake in shares of PAR Technology in the 4th quarter valued at about $2,913,000.
-Finally, Must Asset Management Inc. purchased a new stake in shares of PAR Technology in the 4th quarter valued at about $1,861,000.
-78.99% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently made changes to their positions in the business.
+Advisory Services Network LLC raised its position in shares of PAR Technology by 91.0% during the fourth quarter.
+Advisory Services Network LLC now owns 634 shares of the software maker’s stock worth $40,000 after purchasing an additional 302 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank acquired a new stake in PAR Technology during the 4th quarter worth approximately $183,000.
+Sage Rock Capital Management LP bought a new position in PAR Technology in the fourth quarter valued at approximately $251,000.
+Squarepoint Ops LLC bought a new position in PAR Technology in the third quarter valued at approximately $254,000.
+Finally, Trexquant Investment LP acquired a new position in shares of PAR Technology in the fourth quarter valued at approximately $258,000.
+Institutional investors own 78.99% of the company’s stock.

 PAR Technology Corporation, together with its subsidiaries, provides point-of-sale (POS) solutions to the restaurant and retail industries worldwide.
 The company operates in two segments, Restaurant/Retail and Government.
 The Restaurant/Retail segment offers POS technology solutions, including Brink POS, an open solution that integrates with third party products and in-house systems; PixelPoint, an on-premise integrated software solution that provides a self-service ordering, back-office management, and enterprise level loyalty and gift card information sharing services; PAR merchant card payment services; Data Central, a cloud software platform of back-office applications; and PAR EverServ POS platforms.